-It can interfere with a woman's ability to care for herself during her pregnancy.
+Depression can get in the way of being able to care for yourself during your pregnancy.
 You may be less able to follow medical recommendations, as well as sleep and eat properly.

-The condition can also put you at risk for greater use of tobacco, alcohol, and illegal drugs that can harm you and your developing baby.
+The condition can also make you more likely to use tobacco, alcohol, and illegal drugs that can harm you and your developing baby.

 Preparing for a new baby is a lot of hard work, but your health should come first.
-So, resist the urge to get everything done -- cut down on your chores, and do those things that will help you to relax.
+So resist the urge to get everything done: Cut down on your chores, and do things that will help you to relax.
 Taking care of yourself is a key part of taking care of your unborn child.

 Open up to your partner, your family, or your friends about what concerns you.
 If you ask for support, you'll find that you often get it.